 My mother immediately comes to mind.
 A single mom of four children, she allowed us to visit every state in the United States, experience a wide variety of interests throughout our childhood, and she created a bastion of love – all on a teacher’s salary.
 Her tenacity and strength are things that will always inspire me during tough times.

 What have been some of your favorite projects to work on?

-Cassini, without a doubt, has been an incredible project to work for; every moment on that project felt historic.
-Since I came into the project in its last year, I got to experience emotions freshly, and loved talking with veterans of the project about their connection to the spacecraft.
-It's a moment in my career I will never forget.
+Cassini, without a doubt, was an incredible project to work for – every moment on that project felt historic.
+I got to experience a litany of historic moments, and I loved talking with veterans of the project about their connection to the spacecraft and science.
+It was a moment in my career I will never forget.

 What are some fun facts about yourself?

 I am a musician, and I have won a few international piano awards on the amateur circuit for classical piano.
 I also love singing and clarinet.
 I find there is a distinct connection between music and mathematics, and I love relating the two every chance I get.